UmakanthOS/Manual_Migration/option1.md

                     # Replace dbServerName, dbUserId, dbPassword and bdName with onpremise database details

                 ```
-        -   Create an archive tar.gz file of backup folder
+        -   Create an archive (tar.gz format) of the backup folder
             ```
                 tar -zcvf moodle.tar.gz <source/folder/name>
             ```

     -   **Copy Archive file to Blob storage**
-        -   Copy the onpremise archive file to blob storage by following command.
+        -   Copy the on-premises archive file to blob storage using AzCopy
-            -   To use AzCopy user should generate SAS Token.
+            -   To use AzCopy user should a generate SAS Token first.
             -   Go to the created Storage Account Resource and navigate to Shared access signature in the left panel.
             -   Select the Container checkbox and set the start, expiry date of the SAS token.
 Click on "Generate SAS and Connection String".
             -   copy the SAS token for further use.

                 ```
                     az storage container create --account-name <storageAccontName> --name <containerName> --sas-token <SAS_token>
                     sudo azcopy copy '/path/to/location/moodle.tar' 'https://<storageAccountName>.blob.core.windows.net/<containerName>/<dns>/<SAStoken>
                 ```
-            -   With the above steps, onpremise compressed data is exported to Azure blob storage.
+            -   Now, you should have a copy of your archive inside the Azure blob storage account

 ## Migration

-### Migrating Moodle with Azure ARM Templates
+### Deploying Azure infrastructure using ARM templates
-- Moodle installation on Azure can be done two ways.
+- When using an ARM template to deploy infrastructure on Azure, you have a couple of available options
-    - Moodle installation on Azure with 4 predefined template.
+    - A pre-defined deployment size using one of the four pre-defined Moodle sizes.
-    - Fully Configurable deployment provides various options to select with when the requirement does not match with the predefined ARM templates.
-[Portal-Link](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy.json)
+    - A fully configurable deployment that provides gives more flexibility and choice[around deployments](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy.json)
-- The 4 predefined templates options such as Minimal, Short-to-Mid, Large, Maximal are available on [GitHub repository](https://github.com/Azure/moodle).
+- The four predefined options are Minimal, Short-to-Mid, Large and Maximal.
+These are available on [GitHub repository](https://github.com/Azure/moodle).
     - [Minimal](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy-minimal.json): This deployment will use NFS, MySQL, and smaller auto scale web frontend VM sku (1 core) that will give faster deployment time (less than 30 minutes) and requires only 2 VM cores currently that will fit even in a free trial Azure subscription.
     - [Small to Mid](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy-small2mid-noha.json): Supporting up to 1000 concurrent users.
 This deployment will use NFS (no high availability) and MySQL (8 vCores), without other options like elastic search or Redis cache.
     - [Large (high availability)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy-large-ha.json): Supporting more than 2000 concurrent users.
 This deployment will use Azure Files, MySQL (16 vCores) and Redis cache, without other options like elastic search.